zenecture/neuroflow/README.md

 Seeing some code examples is a good way to get started.
 You may have a look at the playground for some inspiration.

+If you want to use neural nets in your project, you can expect a journey of experiments.

+Never forget, each challenge is unique.

 # Construction of a Net

 <img src="https://raw.githubusercontent.com/zenecture/zenecture-docs/master/neuroflow/arch.png" width=443 height=320 />